Bipasha-banerjee/ReviewTrustNet/README.md

 - JSON library
 - JUNG for graphs

+The dependencies are located in the libraries folder.
+Make sure to add to the project.

 ## Process File
 To run the module, the user has to first prepare the data.
 For this run the PrepareData.java file and make sure to enter the correct input file path in function fetchIntoList() and the desired output file path in writeToFile().
 A sample input file to the model looks like